nicbou/timeline-old/README.md

 Generally, you should import data with a `TwitterSource`, because it will keep looking for new tweets.
 A `TwitterArchive` is better for private accounts, or archives of deleted accounts.
 Unlike a `TwitterSource`, it does not require access to the Twitter API.

+### N26CsvArchive

+Imports transactions from an N26 CSV export.

 ## Authentication

 This project does not have authentication.
 Everything on the timeline is public, and anyone can make destructive API requests.
 You will need to include your own form of authentication.